RasaHQ/rasa/docs/docs/reference/rasa/train.md

   directory, otherwise in the provided directory.
 - `fixed_model_name` - Name of model to be stored.
 - `additional_arguments` - Additional training parameters.
+- `model_to_finetune` - Optional path to a model which should be finetuned or a directory in case the latest trained model should be used.
+- `finetuning_epoch_fraction` - The fraction currently specified training epochs
+  in the model configuration which should be used for finetuning.

 **Returns**: